martinwoodward/octoprints/README.md

 We printed these models using [Bambu Studio](https://bambulab.com/en/download/studio) and a [Bambu Lab X1C printer](https://us.store.bambulab.com/products/x1-carbon) with an AMS (Automatic Material System).
 The 3MF files in each model's folder are set up for this printer and software, but you can adapt them for other multi-color printing setups.

 > [!TIP]
 > The nature of Bambu Lab's AMS means that there is a certain amount of filament waste when switching colors.
 We recommend carefully reviewing the slice results in Bambu Studio before printing to understand how much filament will be consumed.
-A great way to minimize the relative waste is to print multiple copies of a model in a single print job.
+With dual nozzle printers like the [H2D](https://us.store.bambulab.com/products/h2d), the waste is much reduced but a great way to minimize the relative waste on a single nozzle printer is to print multiple copies of a model in a single print job.
 While the waste will be the same, it will be a smaller percentage of the total filament used.

 Multiple colors not your jam?
 The mascots look great in a single color too.
 Maybe a bit of paint to add some details after printing?
 Go wild and share what you create with us!
 See [Filament Colors](#filament-colors) for our recommended colors.